Hiurge/web-crawler-with-depth/README.md

 1. Just go with 'python3 web-crawler.py' and input your URL and crawl_depth in the console.
 You will recieve your output as an json file inside this program directory.

-A. Input 'demo' to use demo settings (coded in settings_by_input()):
+- Input 'demo' to use demo settings (coded in settings_by_input()):
 		 DOMAIN =  'https://cyfrowa-wyprawka.org/'
 		 CRAWL_DEPTH = 10

-B. Input your actual desired URL and crawl depth:
+- Input your actual desired URL and crawl depth: fg.  'https://cyfrowa-wyprawka.org/' fg.
-		 fg.  'https://cyfrowa-wyprawka.org/'
-		 fg.
 '10'